 In light of the public health concerns associated with the current pandemic, the university has put in place a number of recommendations to help limit the spread of the virus in our community.
 As information is rapidly changing, we advise that all students follow the guidelines provided by the university and continue to monitor the situation in their local communities.

 To help you stay abreast of how the coronavirus pandemic could impact scholarship decisions and requirements, our team will be updating this page with any news that specifically impacts our scholarship recipients.
 Check back often for updates, and please don't hesitate to reach out to us with any questions.

 Office Hours and Staffing

 The LSA Scholarships Office, including our Kessler Scholars and U.P.
 Scholars teams, are following remote working recommendations made by President Schlissel and Dean Curzan.
-As a result, our physical office in the LSA building is closed to walk-in advising and in-person appointments through at least the end of fall term.
+As a result, our physical office in the LSA building is closed to walk-in advising and in-person appointments through at least the end of the winter 2021 term.
 We are suspending our weekly walk-in hours for Study Abroad and Internship programs indefinitely.
 Students with detailed questions about these, or any other programs, are encouraged to make an appointment with us instead.

 Our team is available remotely during our usual business hours to help with any questions or issues that arise.
 If you do have a general question or request, we prefer that you send an email to our team via our main inbox.
 This inbox is monitored by our entire team, ensuring the fastest possible response.
 If you would like to speak with a Scholarship Coordinator, please make an appointment through our appointment system.
 Remember that we are here to help support you.
 We hope that you will contact us if you are in need of any assistance.

 Scholarship Review and Awarding Updates